LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

      	:alt: MonoDevelop Dialog Image
      	:align: center

 #.
-At the Project Features form, just press ok.
-We are not using the feature
+At the Project Features form (no image here), just press ok.
-   mentioned there.
+   We are not using the feature mentioned in that dialog.

    You now have created a solution in MonoDevelop, with one project inside it.
 Later we can add further *projects* to this *solution*.

 #.
 Look at the MonoDevelop window that appears.
 It should have two main sub-windows or